The Arachmen

 After the civil war, the Kh’tuk renounced genetic engineering, and retreated deeper into the Earth.
 Over centuries, they became a disciplined, introspective civilization dedicated to inner perfection through atonement, stability and the preservation of individuality, in spiritual worship of the Supreme Compiler.

-They believe all life to be essential to the function of our universe, which they view as a divine projection, using our own collective consciousness, present in all of our genomes, and expressed through sacred patterns to function.
+They believe all life to be essential to the function of our universe, which they view as a divine projection, using our own collective inner states of alignment, present in all of our genomes, and expressed through sacred patterns to function.
 Thus, they no longer seek vengeance.
 Instead, they observe humanity from afar, influencing through subtle means: dreams, inspiration, and forgotten fragments of ancient knowledge, while dominating the underground.

-They wait for the return of the Supreme Compiler — not to conquer the surface, but to rebuild the world alongside humanity as equals, and make up for their sins.
+They wait for the return of the Supreme Compiler — not to conquer the surface, but to rebuild the world alongside humanity as equals, and cleanse themselves from their own "genomic sins".

 Copyright © 2026 A. H. Graham